aleyna34131/privacyidea/doc/policies/enrollment.rst

 type: ``int``

-This action sets the time in seconds the user has to confirm enrollment on his WebAuthn authenticator.
+This action sets the time in seconds the user has to confirm enrollment on their WebAuthn authenticator.

 This is a client-side setting, that governs how long the client waits for the